James-Yu/LaTeX-Workshop/README.md

 Users may also find other extensions better alternatives, e.g., [Spell Right](https://marketplace.visualstudio.com/items?itemName=ban.spellright) and [LanguageTool](https://marketplace.visualstudio.com/items?itemName=adamvoss.vscode-languagetool).
 Especially the last one is credited for its multi-lingual support.

-### Disable building on save?
+### Build on save?

-If you are running into slow complication and wish not to build on save, setting `"latex-workshop.latex.autoBuild.onSave.enabled": false,` will disable the auto build feature.
+By default, the extension compiles the project upon saving any tex files.
+If you want to disable this feature, setting the configuration item `latex-workshop.latex.autoBuild.onSave.enabled` to `false` will do.

 ## GitHub